 After the cycle is over, pop the faceplate on to the front of the dishwasher.
 Clean up any residual water or debris from the floor or the front and sides of the dishwasher.

-You’ve now successfully learned how to install a dishwasher!
+You’ve now successfully installed your own dishwasher!